socalledsound/nu-scripts/week1/01-intros/w1-v-02-react-key-concepts.md

 Why React?
 React === jobs
 [VO]
-So I guess I'll start with a very practical reason to learn React.
-It's where the jobs are.
+And that's one of the reasons that you see React listed as a prerequisite skill for so many jobs postings.
+I mean, there are a lot of React developer jobs because there's a lot of React code out there, but even for jobs that don't necessarily require React, you'll see React knowledge as a requirement.

 [SC]
 Why React?
 knowledge of React === knowledge of javascript
 [VO]
-And a lot of times, even for a job that isn't focused on React development, knowing React is a huge benefit if not an outright requirement.
 That's because knowledge of React is a great way to demonstrate a high level of proficiency with javascript.
 If you can build a React site and understand how it works, you'll probably be able to quickly pick up other libraries, advance your career, and be a benefit to your co-workers.

 [SC]
 Why React?